 1. Executive Summary 4

 2. Enhanced engagement model for RIIO-ED2 5

 Background 5

 The RIIO-ED2 model for enhanced stakeholder engagement 6

 Purpose of this document 7

 3. Roles and Responsibilities of participants in the process 9

 The role of distribution companies 9

 Role of the CEG established by the companies 10

+What is out of scope for the CEG?
+11

+The reports prepared by the CEG 12

 Membership of the CEG 12

+Governance arrangements and transparency of the CEG 15

-Role of Ofgem 15
+Role of Ofgem 16

-Role and membership of RIIO-ED2 CG 16
+Role and membership of RIIO-ED2 CG 17

-4. Open Hearings 18
+4. Open Hearings 20

-Introduction 18
+Introduction 20

-Overview of the Open Hearings 18
+Overview of the Open Hearings 20

-Stakeholder Participation 19
+Stakeholder Participation 21

+Call for evidence 22

-Selection of topics for the Open Hearings 20
+Selection of topics for the Open Hearings 22

-5. Next Steps 22
+5. Next Steps 24

+Appendix 1: Guidance on potential questions for CEGs 25